dd9jn/rfc4880bis/rfc4880bis.md

         and 1568 for ML-KEM-1024.

-      - A one-octet algorithm identifier which must indicate one of the AES algorithms (7, 8, or 9).
+      - A one-octet algorithm identifier which must indicate one of the AES algorithms (7, 8, or 9) to be used for the session key.

-      - a one-octet size, followed by a symmetric key wrapped using the method described in [](#kyber-algorithm).
+      - a one-octet scalar octet count of the following symmetric key wrapped using the method described in [](#kyber-algorithm).

 The value "m" in the above formulas is derived from the session key as follows.
 First, the session key is prefixed with a one-octet algorithm